Boeing suppliers bracing for production freeze of grounded 737 MAX

 Halting production would ease a severe squeeze on cash tied up in roughly 375 undelivered planes, but only at the risk of causing industrial problems when Boeing tries to return to normal, industry sources said.
 Supply chains are already under strain due to record demand and abrupt changes in factory speed can cause snags.

+In 1997, Boeing announced a hit of $2.6 billion including hundreds of millions to deal with factory inefficiencies after it was forced to suspend output of its 737 and 747 lines due to supply chain problems.

-Disruptions to production could also result in layoffs or furloughs of some of the 12,000 workers at Boeing’s 737 factory south of Seattle.
+Aside from additional 737 MAX charges, disruptions to production could also result in layoffs or furloughs of some of the 12,000 workers at Boeing’s 737 factory south of Seattle.

 Boeing’s shares were down 4%, while Spirit AeroSystems Holdings Inc fell roughly 2%.
 Spirit is Boeing’s biggest supplier and makes the MAX fuselage along with other parts such as pylons.